Jashior/fpl-league-similarity/README.md

 Group Fantasy Premier League (FPL) managers based on their team compositions.
 It visually represents the differences in team selections, helping users understand the strategies and choices made by different managers.

+Employs embedding techniques (t-SNE) to transform complex team data into a lower-dimensional space.
+The use of weighted vectors ensures that the representation captures important aspects of team composition: player prices, captains, vice-captains, benching.

 ## Features

 - **Manager Grouping**: Automatically groups FPL managers according to their team composition.